We’re in the News: Media Values with the Rise of the World Wide Web

 A look into the changing nature of media and its values

-In communication studies, news values can be defined as the amount of significance a news story carries.
-Several factors, such as the timeliness, influence, prominence and human interest, among others, determine its worthiness.
+In communication studies, news values can be defined as the amount of significance a news story carries; and several factors, such as the timeliness, influence, prominence and human interest, among others, determine its worthiness.
 Sorry but nobody cares about your parents, yet it is a front-page news when Omar Sy (of Lupin) says his parents does not know what he has been doing for livelihood.
 Slightly resembling this concept, media value can be defined, in this context, as the amount of a medium’s significance.
 In the last couple of decades, the exponential rise of over-the-top (OTT) platforms, satellite television, Internet and localisation of various media outlets have been the foundation on which this concept is built on.

 The media value has been changing in the dynamic world of media for good reasons and bad.
 A cursory glance gives us a better picture as clear as those so-called HD channels on broadcast media.